Murray and Valerie Wise

 "The most gratifying part of the experience was a conversation between my accountant and attorney," Murray says.
 "The attorney asked about the taxes after I pass on.
 My accountant said, 'There is no tax owed under this plan.'"
 The Wises arrived at a plan where gift planning and tax reductions go hand in hand.
 Other financial planning tools provide similar benefits, and the Wises encourage people to make decisions about their estates sooner rather than later.

 "When you receive a letter like that, it makes you understand that even a modest amount of money can be life-changing," Murray says.
-"Many people make Mayo Clinic what it is," Valerie says.
+"Many people make Mayo Clinic what it is," Valerie adds.

 "When you look at everything Mayo Clinic does in patient care, research and education, you come to a realization," Murray says.
 "Outside support is necessary to sustain Mayo and to make its future as bright as its past."